-ECON1199 Economics Internship, a 1-credit course, is available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
+EECON1199 Economics Internship, a 1-credit course, is available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
 A student who wishes to enroll in ECON1199 is required to complete an approval form that can be obtained in the Dean's Office of Arts and Sciences.
 The form must be signed by the student's supervisor in the organization or agency providing the internship and also by the Department’s Director of Undergraduate Studies.
 After it is signed, it should be sent to the student's class dean.
 At the end of the internship, the agency or organization supervisor must provide an evaluation to the Director of Undergraduate Studies.
 The internship is graded on a pass/fail basis.
 Credits received through internships cannot be applied to the credits required for completing the major, minor, or CSOM concentration.
-They also cannot be applied to the total credits required for graduation.
+Only one such credit will be counted toward the 120 required for graduation.